ta0kira/locking-container/readme.txt

 authorization object using 'new'.
 In all cases, the authorization object must be stored as a 'lc::lock_auth_base::auth_type', which is simply a shared pointer.

+Each of the authorization types below imposes lock-count restrictions that mirror those of the corresponding lock type.
+These restrictions are only part of what provides deadlock prevention.

 'lc::lock_auth <lc::rw_lock>': Mirroring 'lc::rw_lock', this auth. object allows
 the thread to hold multiple read locks, or a single write lock, but not both.